 Staff shall comply with state and federal law and the regulations of the New Jersey administrative code in dealing with discipline and/or suspension of all students with disabilities.

 The standards and procedures developed to implement this policy shall be aligned with the board approved code of student conduct and accepted board approved core ethical values.
 Policies, standards and procedures shall be based on parent, student and community involvement which represents, where possible, the composition of the schools and community, in accordance with N.J.A.C.
 6A:16-7.1.

 This policy shall be reviewed annually and updated along with the code of student conduct.
 This process shall include:

-B. Consideration of the findings of the annual reports of student conduct, suspensions and expulsions; and incidences reported under the Electronic Violence and Vandalism Reporting System.
+- Consideration of the findings of the annual reports of student conduct, suspensions and expulsions; and incidences reported under the Student Safety Data System (SSDS).

 The Superintendent shall ensure that the rules for this policy are applied consistently with the district’s code of student conduct (N.J.A.C.
 6A:16-7) and all applicable laws and regulations and that all disciplinary sanctions are carried out with necessary due process.

 The board shall review and update the code of student conduct annually.
 The code of student conduct shall be disseminated annually to all school staff, students and parents/guardians.